wildpow/Mars-Rover/README.md

 ## How to play

 1. First input sets up the area for the rovers with X, Y coordinates.
-The bottom left of the area is 0,0 and input can no be negative.
+The bottom left of the area is 0,0 and the square directly north from (X, Y) is (x, y+1).
+Input can not be negative or greater then Mar's diameter of 4222 miles.

 - Input example: `5 5`